Bay Leaf - Laurus nobilis

 To 7.5m tall

-Flowers: June - August
+Flowers: June -

 Full sun or semi-shade

-Readily trimmed to size and shape, good in containers, formal or relaxed
+and shape, good in containers, formal or relaxed

 Herbs: Basil | Chives | Mint | Oregano | Parsley | Rosemary | Sage | Thyme | All

-Bay is best bought as small plants, they generally grow well in this country, you can grow them in containers and cut to various shapes though mine is in the grown so I don't have another job to water it.
+Bay is best bought as small plants, they generally grow well in this country, you can grow them in containers and cut to various shapes though mine is in the ground so I don't have another job to water it.
 If you buy a very small plant and want to grow it in the ground, grow it on to a larger size first in a 2 or 3L pot before putting in the soil.
-Like other shrubs, don't pick leaves for cooking for a couple of years until it reaches such a size that you aren't damaging it too much by doing so.
+Like don't pick leaves for cooking for a couple of years until it reaches such a size that you aren't damaging it too much by doing so.

 Bay leaves are a very useful herb that can be used in many ways, use them in sauces and stews where they add a depth and richness of flavour without specifically tasting of bay, they are really invaluable in this regard and are a mainstay herb.
 The leaves themselves are usually used whole and removed before serving, Bay leaves are quite stiff and abrasive if ingested so either use whole in cooking and remove before serving or finely grind to a powder first.